carekit-apple/CareKit/README.md

 )
 ```

 * `text`: By default, CareKit view controllers will prompt users to perform tasks using clock time (e.g. "8:00PM").
-If you provide a `text` property, then the text will be used to prompt the user instead ("Before bed").
+If you provide a `text` property, then the text will be used to prompt the user instead ("Before bed")

 * `duration`: If you provide a duration, CareKit will prompt the user to perform the scheduled task within a window (e.g. "8:00 - 10:00 PM").
-The duration can also be set to `.allDay` if you do not wish to specify any time in particular.
+The duration can also be set to `.allDay` if you do not wish to specify any time in particular

 * `targetValues`: Target values are used by CareKit to determine if a user has completed a specific task or not.
-See `OCKAdherenceAggregator` for more details.
+See `OCKAdherenceAggregator` for more details

 ### Custom Stores and Types <a name="custom-store-and-types"></a>